rofinn/FilePathsBase.jl/docs/src/faq.md

 - Path specific operations (e.g., `join`, `/`, `==`)
 - Dispatch on paths vs strings (e.g., `project(name::String) = project(DEFAULT_ROOT / name)`)

-See [background section] for more details on the advantages of path types over strings.
+See [design section](@ref design_header) for more details on the advantages of path types over strings.

 **Q. Why is `AbstractPath` not a subtype of `AbstractString`?